mvolkmann/blog/src/python/python-collections.md

 A {% aTargetBlank
 "https://docs.python.org/3/library/collections.html#collections.defaultdict",
-"`defaultdict`" %} is a special `dict` that can provide a value for missing keys rather than raising a `KeyError`.
+"`defaultdict`" %} is a special `dict` that can provide a value for missing keys rather than raise a `KeyError`.
 This is useful because it enables writing code that doesn't need to check for missing values.